E-commerce

 User-ID, signed-in users: improve continuity but require respect for privacy.

-Differences with the store
+Discrepancies with the store

 Data retention

-Configurable durations: impact on long-term analysis.
+Configurable durations: impact on long-term analyses.

 BigQuery